nightscout/nightscout.github.io/docs/nightscout/new_user.md

 </br>

-Create your Heroku, GitHub and Atlas accounts from a computer.
+Create your Heroku, GitHub, and Atlas accounts from a computer.

 Do not change device/computer/browser during the creation process!